 Clear and non-ambiguous.
 Questions/statements should:

 Statistically validated.
 This is very important.
 When an assessment or survey has been statistically validated by a psychometrician, the results are such that they would not be duplicated by chance.
-Select a measurement tool that has been statistically validated.
+Select a measurement tool that has been statistically validated, like the Spectra Diversity and Inclusion Assessment.
 If you ask an assessment organization for their “psychometric report” and they say “huh?” or “we have one from 20 years ago” – then move on.
 A statistically validated survey is highly valuable in terms of reliable insights and accurate data.